pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 Since last summer, I've been looking on and off into a weird and hard to reproduce [crash bug in PyPy](https://github.com/pypy/pypy/issues/3959).
-It was manifesting only on CI, and it seemed to always happening in the AST rewriting phase of [pytest](https://pytest.org), the symptoms being that PyPy would crash with a segfault.
+It was manifesting only on CI, and it seemed to always happen in the AST rewriting phase of [pytest](https://pytest.org), the symptoms being that PyPy would crash with a segfault.
 All my attempts to reproduce it locally failed, and my attempts to try to understand the problem by dumping the involved ASTs lead